peilinye/tp/docs/UserGuide.md

 Format: `checkin ROOM_INDEX g/GUEST_INDEX [g/GUEST_INDEX]...`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A room can have more than one guest.
+1. A room can have more than one guest.<br/>
+2. If you cannot check in guests to a room, check that the room index and guest index(es) are the ones you can see on the panels.
+Otherwise use the command `list rooms` and `list guests` to show all rooms and guests.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**